Category Archives: Stories

 It was 1995!

-This is when we stared something that would later be called a blog.
-Sure, there was no php and certainly no WordPress, so the blog-entries had to be crafted by hand, usually in a simple text editor and the blogger had to know html.
-Not that there was much to be known – the leading edge of html tags were background images and music.
+This is when we started something that would later be called a blog.
+Sure, there was no PHP (at least on the web) and certainly no WordPress, so the blog entries had to be crafted by hand, usually in a simple text editor and the blogger had to know HTML.
+Not that there was much to be known – the leading edge of HTML tags were background images and music.

 This was the year ‘My Hobby Kitchen’ was born.
-The plan was to publish one Thai recipe every few day, or how often we managed.
-If we would have kept it up, by now we would have – at one recipe per day – close to one thousand recipes.
-That number shows that it was just not possible as nobody knows 1000 recipes.
-We did – maybe – foresee that and invented the ‘guest-blogger.’
+The plan was to publish one Thai recipe every few days, or how often we managed.
+If we had kept it up, by now we would have – at one recipe per day – close to one thousand recipes.
+That number shows that it was just not possible, as nobody knows 1000 recipes.
+We did – maybe – foresee that and invented the ‘guest blogger.’
 But only one came on board, shortly before the project died.

 The amazing part of the story is that these pages survived.
-After a multitude of ISPs, and moving between different domains, these pages are still there and they are finding a new home no on this (real) blog.
+After a multitude of ISPs, and moving between different domains, these pages are still there and they are finding a new home now on this (real) blog.

-I kept the pages as they were, just made some adjustments to fit into the framework of this blog, removed any pointers to web sites that don’t exist any more and anonymized it to protect the guilty.
-But I left all the tacky background music and images intact so that those young people can see how it all started.
-It was written from the perspective of my significant other who is Thai and knew what she was doing – your’s truly was just the webmaster.
+I kept the pages as they were, just made some adjustments to fit into the framework of this blog, removed any pointers to websites that don’t exist anymore, and anonymized it to protect the guilty.
+But I left all the tacky background music (at least it does not start automatically) and images intact so that all those young people can see how it all started.
+It was written from the perspective of my significant other who is Thai and knew what she was doing – yours truly was just the webmaster.

 Without any further ado, here is